rolandtritsch/slidev-elixirconfeu-2023-lightening-talk-pbt/pbt.md

   * They did not shorten the song
   * They **just** played it faster.
 Much **faster** ...
   * And the performance was **en-lightening**
-* And no: This is not a picture of me, when I was younger :) ...
 * Let's go ...

 [Focus]: https://www.youtube.com/watch?v=ill06Ekj6QI